Folka2134/clerk_mongo/README.md

 Deploy project

-Create Clerk a webhook endpoint using deloyed URL + project route.ts directory - {URL}/api/webhook/clerk
+Create a new Clerk webhook endpoint using deloyed URL + project route.ts directory - {URL}/api/webhook/clerk

 Update .env.local and deployed site with the new webhook signing secret key

-Redeploy is nessasary
+Redeploy if nessasary

 Create a user